-Sun bears are the world’s smallest bears species, standing at around 1.2 metres tall, and one of the rarest.
+Sun bears are both the world’s smallest bear species, standing at around 1.2 metres tall, and one of the rarest.
 They face serious threats from habitat loss and the illegal wildlife trade.
-RZSS has been working to help protect sun bears since 2010, when a pair of bears, rescued from the illegal pet trade in Cambodia by Free the Bears were rehomed in Edinburgh.

-Free the Bears was founded in the early 1990’s by Mary Hutton, who upon seeing distressing footage of moon bears in bile farms, became determined to help suffering bears across Asia.
-Free the Bears initial bear sanctuary in Cambodia is now the worlds’ largest for sun bears, and the charity has expanded to include sanctuaries in Vietnam, Laos, and India, with over 900 bears rescued to date.
+Free the Bears was founded in the early 1990’s by Mary Hutton, who became determined to help suffering bears across Asia after seeing distressing footage of moon bears in bile farms.
+The Free the Bears sanctuary in Cambodia is now the world's largest sanctuary for sun bears and the charity has expanded to include sanctuaries in Vietnam, Laos, and India, with over 900 bears rescued to date.

 Below: RZSS Veterinary Surgeon, Romain Pizzi, performing a health check on a moon bear with the Free the Bears team in Vietnam